 A further 144 accidents reported resulted in the death of an employee.

-Amongst the causes, five stood out as being the most common and, potentially, the most lethal for workers:
+Amongst the causes, five stood out as being the most common, with slips and trips being the single most common cause of injuries at work.

 This hazard cropped up twice, as the third biggest workplace killer last year and the third biggest cause of injuries.